AaditAntony/Walletapp-backend-java/README.md

 and now i have pushed the code

 # flutter
-next plan is to implement flutter into this api section
+next plan is to implement flutter into this api section witht the java as the backend